Joints tightened: Proof of the main theorem

 \begin{proof} The set of all polynomials in $d$ variables with degree less than $n$ is a vector space with dimension $\binom{n+d-1}{d}$.
 The constraint that a polynomial vanishes to order $\bm \beta = (\beta_{p,\ell})_{(p,\ell) : p \in \ell}$ on $(\cJ, \cL)$ is a set of $\sum_p \prod_{\ell \ni p} \beta_{p,\ell}$ linear constraints.
 Thus, if \cref{eq:dis-ineq} is violated, then there exists some nonzero polynomial of degree less than $n$ that vanishes to order $\bm \beta$ on this joints configuration, which contradicts \cref{lem:vanishing}. \end{proof}

-\begin{remark} One can show that \cref{ex:tight} is the exact optimum under the additional hypothesis that every line in $\cL$ contains contains exactly the same number $n$ of joints.
-Indeed, setting $\beta_{p,\ell}=1$ for all $(p,\ell)$ in \cref{lem:dis-ineq} yields $|\cJ| \ge \binom{n+d-1}{d} = \binom{d |\cJ|/ |\cL| + d-1}{d}$; in particular, $ \binom{k}{d-1}$ lines form at most $\binom{k}{d}$ joints.
+\begin{remark} One can show that \cref{ex:tight} is the exact optimum under the additional hypothesis that every line in $\cL$ contains exactly the same number $n$ of joints.
+Indeed, setting $\beta_{p,\ell}=1$ for all $(p,\ell)$ and $\alpha_p=0$ for all joints $p$ in \cref{lem:dis-ineq} yields $|\cJ| \ge \binom{n+d-1}{d} = \binom{d |\cJ|/ |\cL| + d-1}{d}$; in particular, $ \binom{k}{d-1}$ lines form at most $\binom{k}{d}$ joints.
 This observation appears to not have been stated before, though it can be derived using earlier techniques as it only considers single order vanishing. \end{remark}

-Earlier proofs~\cite{GK10,KSS10,Qui09} of the joints theorem start with a pruning process to remove lines with few joints, reducing to the case where every line can be assumed to contain many joints.
-One then applies parameter counting to deduce the existence of a polynomial that vanishes to single order at every joint.
-Zhang considers higher order vanishings to prove the multijoints extension.
+Earlier proofs~\cite{GK10,KSS10,Qui09} of the joints theorem first reduce to the case where every line can be assumed to contain many joints and then apply parameter counting to deduce the existence of a polynomial that vanishes to single order at every joint.
+Zhang~\cite{Zhang} considers higher order vanishings to prove the multijoints extension.
 Our control of higher order vanishing in \cref{lem:vanishing} is executed differently from earlier proofs.
 Furthermore, we set up a variational problem, below, associated to the problem of choosing the orders of vanishing.